Ethnic Groups: Black 95%, mixed and white 5%

 February 21, 2004 - An International assessment team made up of officials from the United States, France, Canada, Caricom (the Caribbean Community) and the Organization of American States arrive in Haiti to present Aristide with a peace plan.
 He accepts the terms of the plan, which include the appointment of a new prime minister, the establishment of a bipartisan cabinet, the holding of new elections to be overseen by international observers and the disarmament of militias, stationed in much of the north.
 The opposition leaders announce the rejection of any plan that does not include the immediate resignation of Aristide.

 states that any Haitians attempting to enter the United States will be turned back by the Coast Guard, and urges the U.N. to compile an international security presence there.

 March 2004 - American and French troops deploy as part of a multinational peacekeeping force.

 March 2, 2004 - Haitian rebel leader Guy Philippe declares himself the country's new police chief and calls for the re-establishment of Haiti's army, which Aristide disbanded in 1991.
-The U.S. does not recognize Philippe as the head of the Haitian police.
+The United States does not recognize Philippe as the head of the Haitian police.

 March 9, 2004 - Gerard Latortue, a 69-year-old international business consultant, is named the new prime minister of Haiti by the US-backed Council of Sages.